 Links to resources:

-• Centers for Disease Control and Prevention: www.cdc.gov/travel/index.htm
+• Centres for Disease Control and Prevention: www.cdc.gov/travel/index.htm

 • Vancouver Community Health http://travelclinic.vch.ca/

-The Embassy of Liberia in the US is:
+Embassy of the Republic of Liberia in the United States:

 5201 16th.
 Street, NW

 There are companies that will manage your visa application for you and these services can be very helpful.